-Human chorionic gonadotropin (HCG) is a hormone produced during pregnancy (pregnancy tests check for HCG levels) and used in fertility treatments.
-HCG supplementation has also been used in athletes because it promotes testosterone production and builds muscle in males.
+Human chorionic gonadotropin (HCG) is the hormone produced during pregnancy.
+Pregnancy tests check for HCG levels.
+Fertility treatments also use HCG.
+Athletes have used HCG supplementation because it promotes testosterone production and builds muscle in males.
 It’s currently on the World Anti-Doping list of prohibited substances.

-HCG is promoted as a weight-loss supplement, with older claims it could mobilise fat and suppress appetite.
-The original 1954 HCG trial which was published in medical journal The Lancet had some positive results and triggered development of the current HCG diet.
+The hormone is now marketed as a weight-loss supplement.
+Older claims are that it could mobilise fat and suppress appetite.
+The original 1954 HCG trial published in medical journal The Lancet had some positive results.
+This triggered development of the current HCG diet.

-The diet involves taking an HCG supplement, typically as liquid drops, while following a very low-energy diet of a punishing 500 calories (2000 kilojoules) a day.
-Since 1954, no studies have replicated the original findings.
+The diet involves taking an HCG supplement, typically as liquid drops.
+You then also follow a very low-energy diet of a punishing 500 calories (2000 kilojoules) a day.
+Since the original 1954 research, no studies have replicated the original findings.
 The conclusion?
 Any weight loss is due to the large energy deficit.
 We don’t recommend this diet.

 VERDICT: FAD DIET